 If your Medicare card was lost or destroyed, you should also apply to the Social Security Administration for a replacement card.
-There is no charge for this service.
-A replacement card can be requested at your local Social Security office, online at https://faq.ssa.gov/en-us/Topic/article/KA-01735, or by telephone at (800) 772-1213 (TTY: (800) 325-0778).
-Requests usually take 30 days to process.
+There is no fee for this service.
+A replacement card can be requested at your local Social Security office, online at https://faq.ssa.gov/en-us/Topic/article/KA-01735, or by telephone at (800) 772-1213 (TTY (800) 325-0778).
+Requests to receive a new Medicare card usually take 30 days to process and will be mailed to the address that the Social Security Administration has on file for you, unless you indicate that it be sent to a different address at the time of the request.
 If you need proof right away that you have Medicare, contact your local Social Security office or call the toll-free number noted above, and the office can provide you with proof of coverage for use until you receive your replacement Medicare card.